Abeldency/Lab-Ex2/README.md

-Always welcomes you to git hub
+Always welcomes you to git HUB